qiciengine/qiciengine/README.md

 ## Getting Started

 - Follow the [Installation Guide](http://docs.qiciengine.com/manual/Overview/Install.html) to install [Node.js](http://nodejs.org/) and the latest [QICI Editor](https://github.com/qiciengine/qiciengine/blob/master/release-notes.md).
-- Read the [Project Management Guide](http://docs.qiciengine.com/manual/Project/index.html) to create a new prject.
+- Read the [Project Management Guide](http://docs.qiciengine.com/manual/Project/index.html) to create a new project.
 - Read the [Scene Editing Guide](http://docs.qiciengine.com/manual/Scene/index.html) to create a new scene.
 - Read the [UI and Components Guide](http://docs.qiciengine.com/manual/UI/index.html) to add some components on the scene.
 - Press the "Run" button from the [Toolbar](http://docs.qiciengine.com/manual/Interface/ToolBar.html) or select the "Edit/Preview(WebGL)" item from the [Main Menu](http://docs.qiciengine.com/manual/Interface/MainMenu.html) to play and test the game.